Sokojoe/rust-in-piece/readme.md

 # Rust In Pieces

-This project will eventually become a fully complete 2D roguelike game developed using the rust programming language.
+Rust-in-pieces is a text based roguelike game played in the terminal.
+I is developed using the rust programming language.
 The game takes place in a lawless wasteland where anything can happen.
 Collect equipment, supplies and ammunition and try to survive as long as you can!